Arts Council of Mendocino County (COVID-19) Resources and Response Center

 CERF+ Announces Launch of COVID-19 Relief Grant Program for Artists:

-financial assistance to artists working in craft disciplines who are facing dire circumstances from the COVID-19 crisis.
+CURRENTLY CLOSED BUT AT THE WEBSITE YOU CAN SIGN UP FOR UPDATES…financial assistance to artists working in craft disciplines who are facing dire circumstances from the COVID-19 crisis.

 Community Foundation of Mendocino County Grants Available

 Support for individuals and families, small businesses, and non-profit organizations in Mendocino County.

 Community Foundation of Mendocino County ANGEL FUND for individuals experiencing hardship